safierinx-a/ArtWorkGenerators/MovieBarcode/Readme.md

 **Usage**
-Change the paths for the movie file and the output location, and you're good to go.
+Change the paths for the movie file and the output location, and you're good to go.  <br />
 Works by compressing frames at regular intervals into a one-pixel wide column and concatenating them.
 Currently has three methods for compression - mean values, median values, and bucubic interpolation.
 Adding other methods is easy as well.